ahmedmaasmi/Maoudi/README.md

 4. System finds pediatricians and checks availability
 5. System: *"I found Dr. Williams available next Friday at 2:00 PM and 4:00 PM"*
 6. Maria: *"2 PM works"*
-7. System books the appointment and sends confirmation via email
+7. System books the appointment and provides calendar links
-8. Calendar event is automatically added to Maria's Google Calendar
+8. Maria can add the appointment to her preferred calendar (Google, Outlook, or Apple Calendar)
+9. Chat title updates to show the booked doctor

 ### Scenario 4: Complex Multi-Step Booking